Dehydration in Seniors: An Often-Overlooked Health Risk

 Of course, if the weather is very hot or dry, they’d need to compensate by drinking more water than usual.

-However, because each older adult takes different medications and has different health conditions, it’s important to talk with their doctor to find out how much water is best for their body.
+However, because each older adult takes different medications and has various health conditions, it’s important to talk with their doctor to find out how much water is best for their body.

-Aside from avoiding serious health problems, staying well hydrated has its benefits too.
+Aside from avoiding serious health problems, staying well-hydrated has its benefits as well.

 Drinking enough water means: